SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Fluttershy replied, “bye, Rarity, see you tomorrow.”

-Twilight replied, “I’ll walk with you, Rarity, I was going to leave soon, anyway.”
+Twilight replied, “I’ll walk with you, Rarity, I was about to say that I needed to leave soon anyway.”

-Rarity said, “okay, darling.”
+Rarity said, “okay darling.”

 Twilight said, “goodbye girls, see you next time.”

 Pinkie said, “goodbye,” as she hugged Twilight.

-Fluttershy hugged Twilight after her previous hug was over, saying, “goodbye, Twilight.”
+Fluttershy hugged Twilight after her previous hug was over, saying, “goodbye Twilight.”

 Twilight and Rarity walked away from Pinkie and Fluttershy, towards Rainbow and Applejack, exchanging goodbyes and hugs with the two.